bus-factor/ares/README.md

 $ares->validate('John Doe'); // -> false
 ```

+Read the section [Custom Types](#custom-types) to find out how to define and reuse your own types.

 ## <a name="validation-rules_unknownAllowed"></a>unknownAllowed

 The ```unknownAllowed``` validation rule checks if a ```map``` contains fields that are not defined in the schema.